AdobeDocs/experience-platform.en/help/rtcdp/partner-data/supplement-first-party-profiles.md

 ### License attributes from the partner {#license-attributes-from-partner}

-This step is covered in the prerequisites and Adobe assumes that you have the right contractual agreements in place with trusted data vendors to augment your first party profiles.
+This step is covered in the [prerequisites](#prerequisites-and-planning) and Adobe assumes that you have the right contractual agreements in place with trusted data vendors to augment your first-party profiles.

 ### Extend your profile data and governance model to accommodate partner-provided attributes. {#extend-governance-model}

 At this point, you are extending your data management framework in Real-Time CDP to accommodate partner-provided attributes.

 You have the option to create a new schema of the **[!UICONTROL XDM Individual Profile]** class, or extend an existing schema of the same type to include partner-provided attributes.
 Adobe strongly recommends creating a new schema with a new set of field groups that best represent the additional attributes from the data vendor.
-This ensures that your data schemas are clean and can evolve independent of each other.
+This ensures that your data schemas are clean and can evolve independently of each other.

-To include partner-provided attributes in a schema, you can either create a new field group with the attributes that you expect, or you can use one of the out-of-the-box field groups provided by Adobe.
+To include partner-provided attributes in a schema, you can either create a new field group with the attributes that you expect, or you can use one of the preconfigured field groups provided by Adobe.

 Read the documentation pages below for more information: